 - a.
 Cooperate with, support, and provide as applicable technical and financial resources for regional surveys of Early Detection, Rapid Response (EDRR) invertebrate species such as gypsy moth, emerald ash borer, Asian longhorned beetle, Japanese beetle, and spotted lanternfly.
 Include eradication efforts when found. - b.
 Review and update the EDRR priority weed list biannually, prioritizing those we might prevent establishment of or eradicate within our district (SD 4.5) - c.
-Survey for EDRR plant species and eradicate when found.
+Survey for EDRR weed species as well as non-EDRR weed species in priority habitat where they are not yet established and eradicate when found.
 Conduct follow-up restoration practices at priority sites. - d.
 Cooperate with, support, and provide as applicable technical and financial resources to community science and related volunteer early detection survey efforts such as Weed Watchers and Forest Pest Dectors.
 Include the moorage community for the early detection of EDRR aquatic invasive species.